basp/oni/README.md

 During development of Aki it became quite clear that a lot of effort was put into a somewhat compatible LambdaMOO VM.
 To that end, Aki was built around a byte code interpreter that was heavily inspired by the original by Pavel Curtis.
 All this effort was quite interresting from an implementation point of view but did raise the question: isn't there an easier way?

 ### Vision
 It turns out there might be an easier way.
 The main use case for implementing a custom VM is to be able to load and change code while the server is running.
 We want to have people building the game and people playing the game at the same time.
-Our MOO would be useless if we would have to stop and restart the server for any code change.
+Our MOO would be useless if we would have to stop and restart the server for every code change.
 Erlang is quite capable of changing code on the fly.

-Of course, LambdaMOO is also attractive for game programming because it features a very solid object oriented programming environment.
-It shouldn't be too hard to provide similar object features with a functional language running underneath.
+LambdaMOO is also attractive for game programming because it features a very solid object oriented programming environment that is quite elegant.
+It shouldn't be too hard to provide similar object features with a functional language engine.
 Especially not with Erlang and Mnesia for storage.

 ## What's Here
 Oni is not really useful yet but you can boot up the server and have some kind of interaction with it.
 The things that are implemented right now are basically there to get a feel for how to design and implement the fundamental interactions between the main components of the system (player service, object database and tasks).

 ### Setup
-Note that everything belows you are using PowerShell.
+Note that everything below assumes you are using PowerShell.
 If you are not, I'm quite sure you can figure this out anyway (the commands might not match but the procedure is still the same).

 Make sure your <code>erl/bin</code> is in your path.
 The clone the code into a directory of your choice: